Chapter 12 SPC Charts for Rare Events

 Run chart of number of deliveries with neonatal asphyxia

-Notice that because more than half the data points are zero, the centre line (median) is also zero.
-This invalidates the runs analysis – there is only one very long run, which may lead to the false conclusion that data contains one or more shifts.
+Because more than half of the data points are zero, the centre line, that is, the median, is also zero.
+This invalidates the runs analysis, because the chart then contains only one very long run.
+As a result, the chart may falsely suggest one or more shifts in the data.

-Figure 13.3 plots proportions rather than counts reaching the same conclusion.
+Figure 12.3 plots proportions rather than counts and leads to the same conclusion.

 # run chart of proportions